bytecodealliance/component-docs/component-model/src/language-support/importing-and-reusing-components/rust.md

 ```

 After adding this configuration file, when we run `wkg wit fetch`, `wkg` will assume that the package `docs:adder` can be found
-at the path that is given, and will pull it's contents into the local project under `wit/deps`.
+at the path that is given, and will pull its contents into the local project under `wit/deps`.

 ### Calling the import from Rust